-If you are trying to use a device like a BlackBerry or Droid with your iTunes music, there exists a challenge with compatibility.
-Some of the songs may be protected with DRM and cannot be played on any device other than an iPod or iPhone unless you remove the DRM out of the file.
+If you are trying to use a device like an Android phone with your iTunes music, there exists a challenge with compatibility.
+Some of the songs may be protected with DRM and cannot be played on any device other than an iOS device unless you remove the DRM out of the file.
 For those of us that can’t afford to do that or aren’t savvy enough to do it illegally, you might just want to simply learn which music files are protected and which aren’t.
 Here’s how you can tell.

 Note: This tutorial is based on iTunes 12.

 - Open iTunes.

 - From the “My Music” view, select the view menu located at the upper-right portion of the window.